sdny2007/demo_crm/README.md

 This project uses the demo-crm application, which allows users to add customer profiles and display them on a webpage.

 ⚠️ Important: Run Terraform Before the Workflow
-Before executing the workflow, ensure that you have deployed the infrastructure using Terraform (please use the folder Terraform to build the infractacture).
+Before running the workflow, make sure to deploy the infrastructure using Terraform.
+Use the "Terraform_EKS" folder to set up the environment.

 Workflow Process
 Job 1 - CI Process